 Peer countries: Bulgaria - France - Greece - Hungary - Ireland - Malta - The Netherlands - United Kingdom

-The Belgian government has made EUR 2 million available to the country’s local social welfare organisations to run child poverty consultation platforms at child day-care centres, schools, sports clubs and similar venues.
-This federal initiative – known as Children First – seeks to reflect the EU Commission’s 2013 Recommendation ‘Investing in children: breaking the circle of disadvantage’, and the Social Investment Package more generally, by improving coordination between the various people and organisations involved in combating child poverty, by increasing the involvement of parents, children and professional social workers, and by encouraging the exchange of good practice.
+Children First reflects the EU Commission’s 2013 Recommendation ‘Investing in children: breaking the cycle of disadvantage’, and the Social Investment Package more generally, by improving coordination, increasing the involvement of parents, children and other local stakeholders, and encouraging the exchange of good practice.